dataOtter/EPIC/README.md

 Technical notes -- this project was compiled last under Netbeans 7.2.1, using JDK 1.7

-The libraries and software listed below are required to compile and run this software.
+The public domain libraries and software listed below are required to compile and run this software.
-The libraries and software listed below are available in the public domain; users whos wish to use EPIC must downloaded these libraries separately, as they are not included in this repository:
+Users who wish to use EPIC must downloaded these libraries separately, as they are not included in this repository:

 THIRD PARTY LIBRARIES NEEDED: